evgenyneu/evgenii.com/blog/_posts/2020-03-12-logistic-function.md

 The orange circles are confirmed cases, and the solid blue line is the model.
 The bright shaded region around the model line indicates model's uncertainty.

-For this model, we used the total population of `K=7.8 billion`.
+For this model, we used an arbitrary population size of `K=7.8 million`.
 And the initial number of infected people was `A=8`.
 The model predicted the growth factor to be around `r=0.18`.
 The code for the model is [here](https://github.com/evgenyneu/covid19), and if you want to understand how it works, there is a [Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/) textbook by Richard McElreath, which is pure gold, in my opinion. :)

 ## Links